Beeeeeryan/csc340-groupproject/README.md

    ```

 - **`removeItem(itemName)`**:
-   - This function removes an item from the inventory based on its name.
-Typically, this involves traversing the linked list of inventory nodes, finding the item by name, and deleting the corresponding node.
+   - This function involves traversing the linked list of inventory nodes, finding the item by name, and deleting the corresponding node.

    Example:
    ```cpp
    Inventory.removeItem("Health Potion");  // Removes the "Health Potion" from the inventory
    ```

-Both of these methods enhance the functionality of the inventory system, providing ways to keep it organized and manageable by allowing the user to delete or sort items as necessary.

-These functionalities (sort and delete) are often implemented in the `Inventory` class, which internally manipulates a linked list of `Node` objects, where each `Node` contains an `Item`.